Florents-Tselai/Florents-Tselai/README.md

 Some of my open-source projects are

+* [babar](https://github.com/Florents-Tselai/babar): 🐘❤️🐍 Babar is a Python library that transforms any Python object into a Postgres extension.
 * [pgJQ](https://github.com/Florents-Tselai/pgJQ): A Postgres extension that brings jq to Postgres and SQL
 * [WarcDB](https://github.com/Florents-Tselai/WarcDB): A tool that serves crawl data as SQLite databases.
 * [vasco](https://github.com/Florents-Tselai/vasco): A Postgres extension that brings correlation discovery to another level.